wavefrontHQ/docs/pages/doc/tutorial_getting_started_v2.md

 </tbody>
 </table>

-Once you're familiar with the basics, you can [send your own data to Wavefront](wavefront_data_ingestion.html) and start your exciting journey!
+Once you're familiar with the basics, you can [send your own data to Wavefront](wavefront_data_ingestion.html) and start your journey!